-When you find yourself unable to zip up your pre-pregnancy pants once you hit the second or third trimester, you’ll turn to your belly band.
+If you find yourself unable to zip up your pre-pregnancy pants once you hit the second or third trimester, it’s a good time for a belly band.

-All you have to do is slide your belly band over the top of your pants and the zipper, button or snap.
-It’s easy to put on and it will give you coverage and help hold your pants in place even though you can no longer fasten them.
+All you have to do is slide your belly band over the top of your pants and the opened zipper, button, or snap.
+It’s easy to put on, gives you extra coverage, and helps hold your pants in place even when you can no longer fasten them.

 How Do You Use a Maternity Belt?